TDX Knowledge: Make Images Accessible Using Alternative Text

 The "null" alt text attribute

-Note: The HTML for the "null" alt attribute will be "" in the Source Code (two quotation marks without a space).
+Null (or empty) alt text may allow assistive technology, such as a screen reader, to ignore an image.
+The HTML for the "null" alt attribute is be alt="" in the Source Code (two quotation marks without a space).

 Writing alternative text for technical documentation

-Writing alternate text for images in technical documentation can be easier than writing alternative text for images where the context may not be so clear.
+Writing alt text for images in technical documentation can be easier than writing alternative text for images where the context may not be so clear.

 Most images for configuration or process instructions fall into one of three categories: